usegalaxy-eu/website/index-metagenomics.md

 To reconstruct genomes or to get longer sequences for further analysis, microbiota data needs to be assembled, using the recently developed metagenomics assemblers.

-To help in this task, two workflows have been developed in ASaiM, each one using one of each of the well-performing assemblers:
+To help in this task, two workflows have been developed using two different well-performing assemblers:

 - [MEGAHIT](https://metagenomics.usegalaxy.eu/u/berenice/w/asaim-metagenomic-assembly-with-megahit)

-    It is currently the most efficent computationally assembler: it has the lowest memory and time consumption.
-It produced some of the best assemblies (irrespective of sequencing coverage) with the fewest structural errors and outperforms in recovering the genomes of closely related strains, but has a bias towards relatively low coverage genomes leading to a suboptimal assembly of high abundant community member genomes in very large datasets
+    It is currently the most efficent computationally assembler: it has the lowest memory and time consumption {% cite van2017assembling awad2017evaluating sczyrba2017critical %}.
+It produced some of the best assemblies (irrespective of sequencing coverage) with the fewest structural errors {% cite olson2017metagenomic %} and outperforms in recovering the genomes of closely related strains {% cite awad2017evaluating %}, but has a bias towards relatively low coverage genomes leading to a suboptimal assembly of high abundant community member genomes in very large datasets {% cite vollmers2017comparing %}

 - [MetaSPAdes](https://metagenomics.usegalaxy.eu/u/berenice/w/asaim-metagenomic-assembly-with-metaspades)

-    It is particularly optimal for high-coverage metagenomes with the best contig metrics and produces few under-collapsed/over-collapsed repeats
+    It is particularly optimal for high-coverage metagenomes {% cite van2017assembling %} with the best contig metrics {% cite greenwald2017utilization %} and produces few under-collapsed/over-collapsed repeats {% cite olson2017metagenomic %}

 Both workflows consists of